Program Income Guidelines

 • External customers:

-The Facilities & Administrative (F&A) cost applied to program income budgets is 8% TDC (total direct cost) and is included in the rate charged to external customers.
+The Administrative fee applied to program income budgets is 8% of TDC (total direct cost).
+This 8% fee needs to be added to the external rate and incorporated in the final charge to the external user.

 • Documentation supporting rates charged must be maintained by the charging department and reviewed annually according to sale of goods and services policy. http://www.washington.edu/admin/rules/APS/59.05.html)